 Dr. Peltz is a urologist with a clinical interest in sexual health and research interests in innovative care models and medical education.
 She completed a residency in urology at the University of Toronto, followed by a clinical fellowship in endourology and minimally invasive surgery.
 She currently works as a urologist at the Toronto General Hospital and is completing a research fellowship in Quality Improvement and Patient Safety.

-Dr. Wijayasinghe is a family doctor in Toronto with a special interest in women's and sexual health.
-She studied medicine at the University of Alberta and completed her Family Medicine Residency and Fellowship in Low Risk Obstetrics at the University of Toronto.
-She is the Medical Director of Primary Care Outreach at Women's College Hospital and the Medical Director at the Immigrant Womens’ Health Center in Toronto and has a family practice at St. Michael's Hospital.
+Dr. Wijayasinghe is a family doctor with a special interest in women's and sexual health.
+She studied medicine at the University of Alberta and completed her Family Medicine Residency and Fellowship in Low Risk Obstetrics at the UofT.
+She is the Medical Director of Primary Care Outreach at Women's College Hospital and the Medical Director at the Immigrant Women’s Health Center and has a family practice at St. Michael's Hospital.